ccharon/gentoo/secureboot.md

  - dbx: The dark side of the db.
 Inverse db. “not-good-db”.
 You name it.
 It’s the list containing all keys that are not allowed.

 ## Boot System with systemd-boot kernel efi image
-this will create an all in one kernel + initrd efi bootable image that will be signed
+this will create an all in one kernel + initrd efi bootable image that can be signed later on

 ### Get systemd Efistubs
 ```bash